LiteraLingo-Workspace/LiteraLingo_H4I_Project/frontend/FrontendDocumentation.md

 ## Pull Requests

-Developers when submitting Pull Requests should use the template in PRTemplate.md to ensure quality and testing.
+Developers when submitting Pull Requests should use the template in [a relative link](/PRTemplate.md) to ensure quality and testing.